Abby-kr/Chelsea_FC/README.md

 Call to action for users to sign up
 Usage

-To view the landing page, run npm start and python3 app.py
+To view in your browser, run npm start and python3 app.py

 # Technologies and Frameworks
 1. React.js